bradbell/cppad_py/README.md

-# cppad\_py: A Python Connection to CppAD
+# cppad\_py: A Python Interface To CppAD

 ## Description
-A C++ Algorithmic Differentiation Object Library and Python Interface to CppAD
+A C++ Object Library and Python Interface to CppAD

 ## License
 <pre>